Kolia56/SpaceMouse/README.md

 - Create a folder where spaceMouse.py shall be copied
 - As it is explained, there is no need to install any specific driver, as far as Windows goes just copy hidapi stuff in a folder inside the spaceMouse.py folder.
 Doing so you will not run into headaches to make the dll recognized when the python program references it.
 - Install easyhid as instructed
 - Make sure you have a MQTT broker running.
 There are plenty of tutorials, I won't detail here how to do it.
-I've been running a Mosquito broker for several years now on a separete RPi3B with any hiccup.
+I've been running a Mosquito broker for several years now on a separete RPi3B without any hiccup.
 - Install [paho-MQTT](https://pypi.org/project/paho-mqtt/) which is the python MQTT library
 - Modify spaceMouse.py MQTT broker parameters depending on your specific setup
 - Depending on the exact device used, it may be needed to modify the open call.
 I did many tries before to find the correct one.